The Apache tribe is noted among Native Americans for the bravery with which they initially faced the arrival of the “white man.”

 Clothing would be decorated with vegetable-pigment paints, beads and feathers.
 Strings of beads made from materials such as turquoise and jet, as well as shells and seeds, were worn in abundance by Apache women as bracelets, necklaces and chokers.
 Other jewelry included stitched or woven necklaces, pouches, and hair ornaments.

-Despite their being more military-minded than some other Native American tribes, over time the Apache lost the lands they traditionally held.
+Despite their being more military-minded than some other Native American tribes, over time they lost the lands they traditionally held.
 The Apaches’ first clashes were with the Spaniards, then with the U.S. government–both exhausting and costly.

-Though for a brief period during the 18th century they lived in peace with the newcomers on the continent, things took a turn as their assets became subject to perpetual raiding, and their people were murdered.
+Though for a brief period during the 18th century they lived in peace with the newcomers on the continent, things took a turn as their assets became subject to perpetual raiding, and their people were done away with.

 The population significantly shrank over time, and the last of the great warriors who led the Apache into battle were eventually taken as prisoners.
 As of the 21st century, it is believed that descendants of this fierce Native American peoples number about 100,000.